Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🌐 Website

 Alaskans never let little things like long hours of darkness and sub-zero temperatures get in the way of good times.
-This festival at the end of February breaks up the monotony of the winter with all kinds of activities.
+This festival at the end of February breaks up the monotony of the winter with all kinds of fun activities.
 There’s something for everyone at Fur Rondy, from carnival rides to concerts to races for both two and four-footed athletes.

 Iditarod